- Some people talk a lot because they're egotistical, but others are overwhelmed by their own feelings and push them

 I asked Max if he thought that might be part of the problem that had led his wife to ask for a divorce.
 He nodded and said, “I haven’t been able to let myself feel anything for a long time.
 She thinks it’s because I don’t feel anything.
 It’s really because I’m in danger of feeling too much.”

 Max had hit the nail on the head.
 Some people talk about themselves because they genuinely think they’re more interesting than anyone else they know.
 But many people, like Max, are overwhelmed by their own feelings and push them away by talking.
-Either way, these monologues are the opposite of the kind of storytelling exchange that Mankell describes, that bring us closer to other people.
+Either way, these monologues are the opposite of the kind of storytelling exchange that Mankell describes, that brings us closer to other people.
 And both of these kinds of talking make it hard for a person to learn to manage his or her feelings in another way.

 So what can you do if you’re troubled by a co-worker, friend, or loved one who talks too much?
 Here are five simple suggestions that might help:

 - First, listen—but not for too long.
 As you are listening, try to formulate for yourself what this person is trying to communicate: Is it a wish to be admired?
 A thought that they cannot get out of their head?
 A feeling that they cannot manage?
 (See my PT colleague Sophia Dembling’s terrific post about what it feels like to listen too long.)